livekit/hq/readme.md

 3. `yarn; yarn start`

----

 In a browser, visit `localhost:3000` and you should be placed into a space automatically.
 Open up multiple browser windows to test pairing with other users or install ngrok and send a link to a friend.

+---

+*Special thanks to @kevinshen56714 for SkyOffice, from which this sample app is based.*